wied03/karma-opal-rspec/README.md

 - Works with any Karma browser/launcher

 How does it speed up test runs?
-- On the first run for a given Opal and Opal-RSpec version, the Opal runtime and Opal-RSpec code are compiled and bundled together
+- On the first run for a given Opal and Opal-RSpec version, the Opal runtime and Opal-RSpec code are compiled and bundled together (will eventually change, see [issue](https://github.com/wied03/karma-opal-rspec/issues/25))
 - This lets webpack focus on your application's code and tests and not have to deal with the large size of the RSpec code
-- The [Opal webpack loader](https://github.com/cj/opal-webpack) is the primary supported Webpack loader that should provide a good test feedback loop
+- The [Opal webpack loader](https://github.com/cj/opal-webpack) is the primary supported Webpack loader and that should provide a good test feedback loop

 ## Usage